-The initiatives aim to reduce costs for farmers and the Muslim economy in general, particularly in Malaysia.
-Thus, the study believes that Malaysia's operational and living costs should be removed before applying zakat.
-The significance of this work lies in rendering the objective of Shariah as a mechanism of law issuance, other than serving to consolidate the existing methods as to preserve benefits and decline the harms upon issuing a given law, on the platform of safeguarding act centralises on the essential (al-daruriyyāt), the complimentary (al-ḥājiyyāt) and the embellishments (al-taḥsiniyyāt) in the current economics, especially in light of zakat.
-This view is supported by Ahmad (2019) and Abd Rahman (2002) by having the idea that the Fatwa Institution has experienced the revival of the legislation.
-Among the elements would be a more open legislative nature and the principle of Islamic jurisdiction, which is projitihad, serving as a progressive solution by giving attention to the local interest's needs and the current well-being.
+The initiatives seek to reduce costs for farmers and the Muslim economy in general, particularly in Malaysia.
+Thus, this study believes that Malaysia's operational and living costs should be removed before applying zakat.
+The significance of this work lies in rendering the objective of shariah as a mechanism of law issuance, other than serving to consolidate the existing methods to preserve benefits and decline the harms upon issuing a given law, on the platform of safeguarding the essential (al-daruriyyāt), the complimentary (al-hājiyyāt) and the embellishments

+(al-taḥsiniyyāt) in the current economics, especially in light of zakat.
+This view is supported by Mahadi (2019) and Nor Naemah (2002) by having the idea that the fatwa institution has experienced the revival of the legislation.
+Among the elements would be a more open legislative nature and the principle of Islamic jurisdiction, which is pro-ijtihad, serving as a progressive solution by giving attention to the local interest's needs and the current well-being.